Sa Bot district

-Sa Bot (สระโบสถ์, [sàʔ bòːt]) is a district (amphoe) in the northern part of Lopburi province, central Thailand.
+Sa Bot (สระโบสถ์, [sàʔ bòːt]) is a district (amphoe) in the northern part of Lopburee province, central Thailand.

 History

 The minor district (king amphoe) was created on 5 June 1981, by separating tambons Sa Bot, Maha Phot, and Tha Thung Chang of Khok Samrong district.
 It was upgraded to full district status on 1 January 1988.

 Geography

 Neighbouring districts are (from the north clockwise) Khok Charoen, Chai Badan, Khok Samrong and Nong Muang.

 Administration

 The district is divided into five sub-districts (tambons), which are further subdivided into 46 villages (mubans).
 Sa Bot itself has township (thesaban tambon) status and covers all of the tambon Sa Bot.
 There are three tambon administrative organizations (TAO): Sa Bot, Maha Phot and Niyom Chai.